 - Managing the change schedule

 ITSM defines a variety of changes, but the activities involved are fundamentally the same, no matter your scenario.
-The five main activities involved in change control are:
+The five main activities involved in change enablement are:

 These activities are iterative in nature, as shown in the diagram below.
 This process can always be adjusted based on the type of change, scale, and approach to the change.
 Each activity can also be automated, either partially or entirely.
 Now, let’s take a look at each of these activities.